nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

  > We import required Python libraries to use aggregation functions and types defined in the schema to successfully execute the query.

-## Exercise 4: Exploring raw text based data with Azure Synapse SQL Serverless
+## Exercise 4: Exploring raw text-based data with Azure Synapse SQL Serverless

 **Duration**: 15 minutes

-A common format for exporting and storing data is with text based files.
-These can delimited text files such as CSV as well as JSON structured data files.
+A common format for exporting and storing data is with text-based files.
+These can delimit text files such as CSV as well as JSON structured data files.
 Azure Synapse Analytics also provides ways of querying into these types of raw files to gain valuable insights into the data without having to wait for them to be processed.

 ### Task 1: Query CSV data